AlexandreKnot/nog-cms/content/post/concessão-manutenção-de-limites-pré-aprovados-pf.md

   example, you can:

-  * Design credit policies (product vision or customer vision)
+  * Design credit policies (product-centric or customer-centric)

   * Build champion and challenging strategies (A / B tests)